 Postgraduate Diploma in Health Sciences

-The Postgraduate Diploma in Health Sciences is an interdisciplinary programme; students complete advanced study in Health Sciences, choosing from courses in over twenty disciplines.
-Students may either follow a general programme, or focus on a specialisation and receive their qualification endorsed in:
+The Postgraduate Diploma in Health Sciences is an advanced, interdisciplinary programme.
+Students may either follow a general course of study, or focus on a specialisation and receive their qualification endorsed in:

 - Environment and Health